 Targets and milestones in your access agreement

-You are responsible for setting your own targets and milestones, but they need to be agreed by the Director of Fair Access.
+You are responsible for setting your own targets and milestones, but they need to be approved by the Director of Fair Access.
 When reviewing your targets, we would expect you to consider targets that support the strategic priorities set out in our annual strategic guidance and reflect the desired outcomes of your activities.

 What targets should you have?

 The targets that you choose should be based on your assessment of where you need to improve on access, student success or progression.
-That assessment should relate to where you are starting from, and take into account your strategic priorities, so that you are using a strategic approach in your access work overall.
+That assessment should relate to where you are starting from, and take into account your strategic priorities, so that you are using a strategic approach in your fair access work overall.

 You may wish to add targets where you have established new programmes or have changed your strategic priorities.
-Any new targets must be stretching, reflect your strategic priorities and performance across the student lifecycle, and be set across five years with annual milestones to help you to monitor your progress.
+Any new targets must be ambitious, reflect your strategic priorities and performance across the student lifecycle, and be set across five years with annual milestones to help you to monitor your progress.

 It is a requirement of your access agreement to include at least one statistical target around entrants.
 While you may include state school indicators alongside other measures of disadvantage, you should not use this as your only target on entrants.

 In addition to this, we expect you to have: